buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_SwitchingDeviceTypeRelay.md

+# Pset_SwitchingDeviceTypeRelay

 Properties in this property set are applicable for _IfcSwitchingDevice_ with PredefinedType _RELAY_.
 <!-- end of short definition -->